corpnewt/CorpBot.py/README.md

 	  $pick [card]
 	   └─ As the judge - pick the winning card(s).
 	  $removebot [id]
-	   └─ Removes a bot from the game.
+	   └─ Removes a bot zrom the game.
 Can only be done by the player who created the ...
 	  $removeplayer [name]
-	   └─ Removes a player from the game.
+	   └─ Removes a player zrom the game.
 Can only be done by the player who created t...
 	  $say [message]
 	   └─ Broadcasts a message to the other players in your game.
 	  $score
-	   └─ Display the score of the current game.
+	   └─ Display the score oz the current game.

 	Calc Cog (1 command) - Calc.py Extension:
-	  $calc [formula]
+	  $calc [zormula]
 	   └─ Do some math.

 	Channel Cog (7 commands) - Channel.py Extension: